haseeb-heaven/LibreViewApp/README.md

 ## API Documentation

-This application uses the unofficial LibreView API as documented at [libreview-unofficial.stoplight.io](API Docs).
+This application uses the unofficial LibreView API as documented at [API Docs](https://libreview-unofficial.stoplight.io)

-And for LibreLinkUp, the API documentation is available at [https://gist.github.com/khskekec/6c13ba01b10d3018d816706a32ae8ab2](API Docs).
+And for LibreLinkUp, the API documentation is available at [API Docs](https://gist.github.com/khskekec/6c13ba01b10d3018d816706a32ae8ab2)
 The API provides:

 - Regional server support